christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 improves the prediction accuracy and reduces the projected delay in the start of autumn over the remainder of the century.
 This provide a new perspective for interpreting the local variations of autumn phenology in temp forests.

+## 15 April
+### Partially decoupled tree-ring width and leaf phenology response...
+They obtained info on GS changes over the last century by using 1.
+Calculations on meteorological measurements and 2.
+Phenological observations of buburst and

+### A tree-ring based reconstruction of Delaware...
+They considered a no-pooling model: regression coefficients for each streamflow series are modeled independently Full-pooling model: streamflow consequences have the same regression coefficient for a specific tree ring series